lake-wg/edhoc/draft-ietf-lake-edhoc.md

     * CRED_R - CBOR item containing the credential of the Responder, see {{id_cred}}
     * EAD_2 = unprotected external authorization data, see {{AD}}

 * If the Responder authenticates with a static Diffie-Hellman key (method equals 1 or 3), then Signature_or_MAC_2 is MAC_2.
-If the Responder authenticates with a signature key (method equals 0 or 2), then Signature_or_MAC_2 is the 'signature' field of a COSE_Sign1 object as defined in Section 4.4 of {{I-D.ietf-cose-rfc8152bis-struct}} using the signature algorithm in the selected cipher suite, the private authentication key of the Responder, and the following parameters as input:
+If the Responder authenticates with a signature key (method equals 0 or 2), then Signature_or_MAC_2 is the 'signature' field of a COSE_Sign1 object as defined in Section 4.4 of {{I-D.ietf-cose-rfc8152bis-struct}} using the signature algorithm of the selected cipher suite, the private authentication key of the Responder, and the following parameters as input to the Sig_structure:

    * context = "Signature1"

    * body_protected =  << ID_CRED_R >>

    * sign_protected is omitted

    * external_aad = << TH_2, CRED_R, ?
 EAD_2 >>